Your economy needs you. You need your economy!

 "This is not a business mantra or part of a marketing ploy.
 When I am out and about driving through towns or countryside, I am much more aware and observant of construction and home-improvement projects that are taking place.
 These are the people who, at a local level are keeping the economy going.

-A few short years ago during the height of the Celtic tiger and the incessant rushing and busyness that it created, the appreciation of the simplicities and complexities of life passed us by.
+A few short years ago during the height of the Celtic tiger and the incessant rushing and business that is created, the appreciation of the simplicities and complexities of life passed us by.
 Even though there appeared to be loads of money around in those times and the yearly increase in volumes of business was very challenging to keep up with, at one level, although we are now in the depths of a recession, I wonder do we really want to go back to those times.
 Being over-busied creates as many problems as it solves.
 This can lead to hurried decisions, lowering of standards in workmanship and service and increased costs and downtime.

 When work is plentiful the customer is often the one to suffer.

-Now in these so-called recessionary times we can look at our situation in several ways.
+Now in these so-called recessionary times, we can look at our situation in several ways.
 We can choose to look at it as an opportunity to see the glass half full or half empty.
 We can become dis-empowered as businesses, as communities, as families, and as individuals buy the incessant procrastination of daily negative news or we can create a more balanced and sustainable economy going forward.
 We here at Ballygarvan Stonecraft, even though we have had to endure cutbacks, have found the time to do some in-depth soul searching to re-evaluate our position going forward.
 It has been a surprise how inefficient we had become in our overall operation.
 This is not a reflection on our staff but a result of keeping up with demand.

-We have completely reorganised our structure and like the half-time team talk we have a plan of action to deal with what we are facing.
+We have completely reorganised our structure and like the half-time team talk, we have a plan of action to deal with what we are facing.
 We have looked at our companies and individuals strengths and like any good team that are willing to take the game to the opposition (the doom and gloom brigade), we know that we have the support of a committed fan base.
-At this point in time, the unsung heroes of this economy may well be the public that are out there doing their part investing their income in improving their homes, businesses and communities.
+At this point in time, the unsung heroes of this economy may well be the public that is out there doing their part investing their income in improving their homes, businesses and communities.
 It takes brave and courageous people to spend money in these times as it takes brave and courageous players to win the game.

 Sadly, the political will to encourage and inspire inventiveness has been lost to the merchants of doom and gloom.